tsharma017/Quant_Finance_BootCamp_Project/README.md

 This project series applies quantitative finance techniques to analyze real stock data, estimate portfolio risk, simulate option pricing behavior, and evaluate hedging performance under varying market conditions.
 The analysis spans four mini projects, each targeting a key concept using both theoretical models and empirical methods.

-Mini Project 1 – Normality of Log Returns
+Mini Project 1 – Normality of Log Returns:

 I collected historical closing prices from 8 major stocks (e.g., AAPL, MSFT, AMZN, NVDA) from Yahoo Finance (2015–2025), then computed daily log returns.
 We tested these returns for normality using Shapiro-Wilk and Anderson-Darling tests — two statistical methods that assess how closely data follows a normal distribution.

 Why: Normality is a key assumption in many financial models.